wp-plugins/content-protector/readme.txt

 **Note:** `XXX` refers to the current version release.
 = Automatic method =
 1. Click 'Add New' on the 'Plugins' page.
-2. Upload `rot13-encoder-XXX.zip` using the file uploader on the page
+2. Upload `rot13-encoderdecoder-XXX.zip` using the file uploader on the page

 = Manual method =
-1. Unzip `rot13-encoder-XXX.zip` and upload the `rot13-encoder` folder to the `/wp-content/plugins/` directory
+1. Unzip `rot13-encoderdecoder-XXX.zip` and upload the `rot13-encoderdecoder` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-Hopefully everything here is straightforward, but if not, post in the support forums and I'll see what I can do.
+Hopefully everything here is straightforward, but if not, post in the <a href="http://wordpress.org/support/plugin/rot13-encoderdecoder">support forum</a> and I'll see what I can do.

 == Screenshots ==